Individual Members Exercising Oversight

 A D.C.
 Circuit 3-judge panel, with Judges Ginsburg, Millett, and Tatel, was assigned to Case No. 18-5305.
 On Dec.
 29, 2020, the panel reversed the district court and ruled, 2-1, that the Members of Congress did have standing to bring the suit in federal court and remanded the case to the district court for further proceedings.
 Maloney v.
 Murphy, 984 F.3d 50 (D.C.
 Cir.
 2020).
 On March 15, 2021, GSA petitioned the Circuit Court for a rehearing en banc.
 On Aug.
 8, 2022, the D.C.
 Circuit denied the petition.
 Two judges filed a concurrence, and four judges supported dissents that would have favored the petition for rehearing.
 On Nov.
 2, 2022, GSA filed an appeal with the Supreme Court.

 On Nov.
 2, 2022, GSA filed a petition for a writ of certiorari requesting Supreme Court review of the D.C.
 Circuit opinion.
 Under the leadership of the Biden Administration, GSA filed the petition with the Supreme Court despite having provided most of the requested documents to the members of Congress.
-The dispute now centers on a very small number of documents, and it is possible that the case will become moot prior to any Supreme Court ruling.
+On May 15, 2023, the Supreme Court granted the GSA petition to review the D.C.
+Circuit decision.
+The case is styled Carnahan v.
+Maloney and is assigned Case No. 22-425.
+Oral argument is scheduled for the October term of 2023.
+On June 7, 2023, because they had received almost all requested documents from GSA, the House members filed a notice voluntarily dismissing the Supreme Court case.